 The length of a business plan depends on a lot of different factors.
-It can extend far into the future, but it should also have a closer deadline, ideally within a couple of years, where you can stop to evaluate your progress and re-assess market conditions for your product or service.
+It can extend far into the future; however, it should also have a closer deadline, ideally within a couple of years.
+At this point, you can stop to evaluate your progress and re-assess market conditions for your product or service.

-If you’re taking this business plan to potential investors as part of a funding request, you’ll want your business plan to show forethought in considering the whole life cycle of your product.
-How long will it take for your product to be adopted, to become more popular, and then to fade as it’s replaced.
+If you’re taking this business plan to potential investors as part of a funding request, the business plan should demonstrate forethought concerning the whole life cycle of your product.
+How long will it take for your product to be adopted, to become more popular, and then fade as it’s replaced?

 The business plan needs to cover enough time that you will have clear results to measure and evaluate at a reasonable end-point.
 That means considering the revenue cycle for your product and your legal and tax obligations determined by business structure.

-A good place to start would be a 3-year business plan, and then you can always expand or adjust as needed.
+A good place to start would be a 3-year business plan.
+You can always expand or adjust as needed.

 Are Business Plans Necessary?

-Trying to grow your business without a plan is like leaving for a trip to somewhere new without access to a map.
-Your business plan should give you a sense of where you’re going and how you’re going to get there.
+Trying to grow your business without a plan is like exploring a new country without a map.
+Your business plan should give you a sense of your goals and how to achieve them.

-Putting together a business plan means looking out for possible obstacles and finding ways to prevent or overcome them.
-How are you going to face day-to-day small business challenges that arise as you try to grow?
+Crafting a business plan means looking out for possible obstacles and finding ways to prevent or overcome them.
+How will you face day-to-day small business challenges that arise as you try to grow?

 You know you want to grow, but growing requires investing.
-How are you going to keep your balance sheets lined up with a healthy cash flow without putting enough thought into your spending?
-Whether you look for a bank loan or credit from investors, you’ll also need a business plan to show that you’re a good investment and have done your research.
+If you want to maintain a healthy balance sheet with investor funding, you need a detailed strategic plan that demonstrates your ability and determination to grow.
+Whether you look for a bank loan or credit from investors, your business plan will show that you’re a good investment and have done your research.

-Even if you think your business is set for success, you need a plan to back that up with facts and get others on your side.
-Top talent for your business and potential investors all want to see that they’re supporting a company with a feasible plan for growth and success.
+Even if you think your business is set for success, you need a plan to back that up.
+Top talent for your business and potential investors want to see that they’re supporting a company with a viable plan for growth and success.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 1-800Accountant assumes no liability for actions taken in reliance upon the information contained herein.